MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Education/Update-MgEducationClassAssignment.md

 Alternatively, request to change the status of an **assignment** with publish action.
 Don't use a PATCH operation for this purpose.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Update-MgBetaEducationClassAssignment](/powershell/module/Microsoft.Graph.Beta.Education/Update-MgEducationClassAssignment?view=graph-powershell-beta)

 ## SYNTAX

 ### UpdateExpanded (Default)